 The history of cliff diving dates back nearly 250 years to the Hawaiian Islands.
 Legend has it that the king of Maui – Kahekili II – would force his warriors to leap feet first off a cliff to land in the water below.
 It was a way to show their king that they were fearless, loyal, and bold.
 Later, under King Kamehameha, cliff diving evolved into a competition in which participants were judged for style, with an emphasis placed on making as small of a splash as possible when they entered the water.

-Over the centuries that followed, the sport would spread to other parts of the world as well, with divers spending countless hours perfecting their skills to match the conditions of their home country.
+Over the centuries that followed, the sport would spread to other parts of the world as well, with divers spending countless hours perfecting their skills to match the unique conditions of their home country.
 During the 20th century, the popularity of the sport grew considerably, with competitions now taking place in a wide variety of places across the globe.
-Today, it is still viewed as a very dangerous, and somewhat niche, activity that can result in serious injury or even death if not done properly.
+Today, cliff diving is still viewed as a very dangerous, and somewhat niche, activity that can result in serious injury or even death if not done properly.

 Modern cliff divers continue to push the envelope in terms of the heights that they leap from.
 For instance, in 2015 a new world record was set when a Brazilian-Swiss extreme athlete by the name of Laso Schaller dove more than 58 meters (193 feet) off a platform in Maggia, Switzerland.
 Those kinds of heights are extreme examples of the sport, however, with most competitions actually taking place in the 26-28 meters (85-92 feet) range.
 In comparison, Olympic divers jump from a maximum height of just 10 meters (33 feet).